Answering the call: The women on the front lines of Japan's defense

 "I didn't want something like that to happen to Japan ...
 I wanted to be in a position to defend the nation," said the former actress, who was finding life at the navy base tougher than expected.
 "I'm not that good at running the 3,000 meters and doing pushups, but I'm working on it," said Isomura, who hopes to work on a submarine.

-Former nurse Moeka Yoshinaka, 26, joined up out of a sense of adventure.
+Former nurse Moeka Yoshihara, 26, joined up out of a sense of adventure.

 "I really want to go to the Antarctic aboard a ship called the Shirase (an icebreaker).
 I think that working here will help me fulfill that dream," she said.